Missouri absentee and mail ballot guide

 - Request deadline (online): N/A

-- Request deadline (by mail): Received 13 days before Election Day
+- Request deadline (by mail): Received by 13 days before Election Day

 - Request deadline (in person): 1 day before Election Day